Absorbing the Arrow of Electromagnetic Radiation: Strategy 1: A Statistical Explanation

 A third objection that might be raised to our account is that the Past Hypothesis and Statistical Postulate, when spelled out precisely for electromagnetic field and matter, will be complicated.
 The exact degree of complexity remains to be seen and the cost of that complexity will depend on whether one views these principles as laws of nature or as something else.
 For now, let us just note that if you would like to adopt versions of the Past Hypothesis and Statistical Postulate to explain thermodynamic asymmetries, you cannot confine these principles to matter and ignore the electromagnetic field (seeking simplicity).
-Specifying the initial positions and velocities of charged bodies will fail to determine the future evolution of matter because there are many states of the field compatible with any such state of charged matter (e.g., a given electromagnetic wave could be present or absent).
+Specifying the initial state of the charged matter alone will fail to determine its future evolution because there are many states of the field compatible with any such state of charged matter (e.g., a given electromagnetic wave could be present or absent).
 We need a way of selecting a particular state of the electromagnetic field, or of assigning probabilities over different states, if we want to be able to make predictions about the future motion of matter.

 A fourth potential objection to our account is that we have not yet explained radiation reaction.
 As was discussed in section \ref{EMsection}, for extended charged bodies radiation reaction can be explained by analyzing the way that electromagnetic waves propagate through such bodies on their way out.
 The arrow of radiation reaction follows from the arrow of radiation.
 That kind of explanation can go through even if the (retarded) waves emitted by the charged body are not the only electromagnetic waves in existence.
 There may be other waves that were emitted by other charged bodies in the past or waves that are part of the free incoming electromagnetic field.
 So long as those waves do not conspire to converge on the accelerating charge, we will see radiation reaction (as well as reaction to the forces from the other waves).
 If all charges are extended charges, we can stop there.
 For point charges, there are multiple ways of handling radiation reaction.
 As was discussed in section \ref{EMsection}, one idea is to replace the Lorentz force law with the Lorentz-Dirac force law \eqref{lorentzdirac}.
 If we treat the electromagnetic field at $t_0$ as a free incoming field, then the Lorentz-Dirac force law gives a well-defined equation of motion so long as $F_{inc}$ is well-defined at every point in spacetime that a charge passes through and no waves in the initial field converge precisely on any of the point charges.
 Although our statistical explanation of the arrow of radiation does not deem such precisely converging waves impossible, they are effectively ruled out as they would only occur in a set of measure zero among the allowed initial conditions.
 One should expect waves that converge on a region to be rare and waves that converge on a point to be absent.
 Thus, the Lorentz-Dirac force law can be used to explain radiation reaction once statistical moves have been made to tame the free field.